Context Variables

 A Device ID value can, for example, be used to …

-- Color-coding map pins, gauges and indicator blocks when viewing a specific device
+- Color-coding map pins, Gauge Blocks and Indicator Blocks when viewing a specific device.

 Note that if the ”Include full device info in context” checkbox is checked for a device ID variable, rendering the value of the context variable requires referencing the properties of the object returned in the context.